mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

 4. **Styling:**
     - Uses a gradient background (`addbackbrush`) for visual appeal.
-    - Text colors, font sizes, and shapes are managed using the `globalcolors` object for a consistent theme.
+    - Text colors, font sizes, and shapes are managed using the `GlobalColors` object for a consistent theme.

 **TextFields Composable**